syncfusion-content/xamarin-docs/Xamarin/Charts/zoompan.md

 **SelectionZoomDelta**

-The [`SelectionZoomDelta`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) event is triggered while selecting a region to be zoomed, and this is a cancelable event.
+The [`SelectionZoomDelta`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) event is triggered while selecting a region to be zoomed, and this is a cancellable event.
 The argument contains the following information.

 * [`ZoomRect`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartSelectionZoomEventArgs.html#Syncfusion_SfChart_XForms_ChartSelectionZoomEventArgs_ZoomRect) – contains the bounds of the currently selected region.
-* [`Cancel`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartSelectionZoomDeltaEventArgs.html#Syncfusion_SfChart_XForms_ChartSelectionZoomDeltaEventArgs_Cancel) – used to set the value indicating whether the box selection zooming should be canceled.
+* [`Cancel`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartSelectionZoomDeltaEventArgs.html#Syncfusion_SfChart_XForms_ChartSelectionZoomDeltaEventArgs_Cancel) – used to set the value indicating whether the box selection zooming should be cancelled.

 **SelectionZoomEnd**